gpwen/vim-installer-mui2/wiki-pages/feature.markdown

   requirement.

-* Installation/uninstallation are now performed natively with NSIS script, external "install.exe" and "uninstal.exe" are no longer necessary.
-This eliminates all (ugly) DOS command windows in installer/uninstaller.
+* Installation/uninstallation are now performed natively with NSIS script, external `install.exe` and `uninstal.exe` are no longer necessary.
+This eliminates all _ugly_ DOS command windows in installer/uninstaller.

 * It's now possible to install both 32-bit and 64-bit version of the shell extension on 64-bit systems.
 This make it possible for 32-bit file